 The potential of predictive maintenance with big data is enormous: strongly improved uptime, extended life of assets, significant increase in safety for your people and the environment and of course a further reduction of the costs for maintenance.

 Research into the use of Big Data

 But what about the realization of these promising possibilities in practice?
-In 2017, PwC and Mainnovation have conducted research into the use of big data for predictive maintenance at companies in Belgium, The Netherlands and Germany.
+In 2017, PwC and Mainnovation conducted research into the use of big data for predictive maintenance at companies in Belgium, The Netherlands and Germany.
 The insights gained from this research were presented at a special Predictive Maintenance 4.0 event.
 Interested to know what it means to apply big data to the maintenance of different types of assets and in management processes?
-Then register for the webinar on Thursday 8 March.
+Then register for the webinar (free of costs) on Thursday 8 May.

 VDM XL, Value Driven Maintenance & Asset Management6 December 2016 - start 14:00 ends 15:00 (CET) - Presenter: Mark Haarman

 Top performers perform smarter on maintenance – results of the international MORE4CORE benchmark study30 June 2016 - start 14:00 ends 15:00